Eligible family members

 Family members with whom the beneficiary of refugee status or subsidiary protection can be reunited are:[1]

-In exceptional cases, the determining authority can also consider other relatives if special circumstances speak in favour of family reunification in the Republic of Slovenia.
-Special circumstances exist when there is a family community established between other relatives, which is essentially similar to and has the same function as a primary family, especially in terms of genuine family ties, physical care, security, protection, emotional support and financial dependence.[3]
-This provision was included in the law on the basis of a Constitutional Court decision from January 2015.[4]
-The provision is applied in practice as applicants are able to reunite with their parents, siblings and other family members if their claim is eligible.
-In one case the applicant was able to reunite with their spouse, children and the applicant’s mother.
-In another case a child was able to reunite with underage siblings.
+In exceptional cases, the Migration directorate can also consider other relatives if special circumstances speak in favour of family reunification in the Republic of Slovenia.
+Such circumstances exist when there is a family community established between other relatives, which is essentially similar to and has the same function as a primary family, especially in terms of genuine family ties, physical care, security, protection, emotional support and financial dependence.[3]
+This provision was included in the law on the following a Constitutional Court decision from January 2015.[4]
+The provision is applied in practice and applicants are able to reunite with their parents, siblings and other family members if their claim is eligible.
+In one case, the applicant was able to reunite with their spouse, children and the applicant’s mother.
+In another case, a child was able to reunite with underage siblings.[5]

 Conditions and procedure

-Persons with refugee status and subsidiary protection longer than one year can apply for family reunification immediately after the decision granting them status becomes final.
+Individuals who are granted refugee status and subsidiary protection for a period longer than one year can apply for family reunification immediately after the decision granting them status becomes final.

 There are no other differences regarding the criteria and conditions for family reunification between persons with refugee status and subsidiary protection.

-In 2022, 75 applications for family reunification were submitted.
-71 were submitted by persons with refugee status and 4 were submitted by a person with subsidiary protection.
-31 applications were submitted for nationals of Syria, 14 for nationals of Somalia, 10 for nationals of Afghanistan, 4 for nationals of Cameroon, 4 for national of Congo, 3 for nationals of Central African Republic, 3 for nationals of Iran, 1 for national of Eritrea and 1 for national of Senegal.
-The applications made by beneficiaries with subsidiary protection were made for nationals of Afghanistan.
+In 2023, 99 applications for family reunification were submitted.
+85 were submitted by persons with refugee status and 14 were submitted by a person with subsidiary protection.
+Beneficiaries with refugee status submitted 36 applications for nationals of Burundi, 29 for nationals of Syria, 9 for nationals of Afghanistan, 7 for nationals of Cuba, 2 for nationals of Türkiye, 1 for national of Ethiopia and 1 for national of Venezuela.
+Beneficiaries with subsidiary protection submitted 11 applications for nationals of Afghanistan, 1 for a national of Burundi, 1 for a national of Russia and 1 for a national of Syria.[8]

 The authorities impose strict criteria regarding the required documents to establish identity and links with family members, which can be problematic for citizens of countries where the acquisition of such official documents is difficult or impossible.
 Applicants for family reunification notably have had difficulties obtaining original or notarised documents of family members in order to prove family ties.
 They also have had problems obtaining identification documents for family members, especially where the family members reside outside their country of origin.

 Only official documents with a picture issued by the country of origin are accepted as proof of identity and family links.
-In case the applicant cannot submit an original identification document from the family member’s country of origin of original proof of links the Migration directorate also accepts documents issued by international organisations (UNHCR, IOM, Red Cross) under the condition that the document has a picture.
-For proving family links original birth certificates, marriage certificates issued by the state or in some cases the church will suffice.
-If identity or family links cannot be established through original documents the Migration directorate can ask an international organisation working in the field of migration (UNHCR, IOM, Red Cross) to establish the family members’ identity or family links.[8]
+In case the applicant cannot submit an original identification document from the family member’s country of origin or original proof of links, the Migration directorate also accepts documents issued by international organisations (UNHCR, IOM, Red Cross) under the condition that the document has a picture.
+To prove family links, original birth certificates, marriage certificates issued by the state or, in some cases, the church, will suffice.
+If identity or family links cannot be established through original documents, the Migration directorate can ask an international organisation working in the field of migration (UNHCR, IOM, Red Cross) to establish the family members’ identity or family links.[10]

-Before issuing the decision, the Migration directorate can also conduct a personal interview with the beneficiary in order to gather additional information on family members, the submitted documents, inability to provide original documents, family links etc. Submitted documents regarding identity and family links are sent to the National Forensic Laboratory that verifies their authenticity.
-Before issuing the positive decision a security check of family members is also performed by the Police.
+Before issuing the decision the Migration directorate can also conduct a personal interview with the beneficiary in order to gather additional information on family members, the submitted documents, reasons for the inability to provide original documents, family links, etc. Submitted documents regarding identity and family links are sent to the National Forensic Laboratory for verification of their authenticity.
+Before issuing the positive decision, a security check of family members is also performed by the Police.[11]

 [1] Articles 47.a(2) and 47.b(2) Foreigners Act.